Property owned by the Central People's Government in Hong Kong: Liaison Office and Newman Investment

 Though the Liaison Office is headquartered at The Westpoint, the Liaison Office has purchased other offices and a significant number of residential apartments in Hong Kong.
-In an unusual setup, Newman Investment Co Ltd, a "Subsidiary company of a CPG’s organ in Hong Kong," has been identified as a subsidiary of the Liaison Office.
-Purchases of property have been done both through the Liaison Office and secretly through Newman Investment.
-Also unusual is the fact that the Liaison Office has bought housing as a benefit to its employees.
+In an unusual setup, Newman Investment Co Ltd, a private company, has been identified as a subsidiary of the Liaison Office.
+Purchases of property have been done both through the Liaison Office and through Newman Investment.

 Although Newman Investment is a private company and is not registered as an incorporated public officer, which would qualify it from not paying stamp duties under section 41(1) of the Stamp Duty Ordinance, Hong Kong Chief Executives have, under section 52(1) of the SDO, have allowed Newman Investment to not pay stamp duties.
-This has allowed Newman Investment to escape stamp duties of several hundred million HKD within the last several years alone.
-This means that normal Hong Kong citizens who pay stamp duties and taxes are not only subsidizing the Liaison office, but also have less housing inventory to purchase on the market.
+This has allowed Newman Investment to escape stamp duties of approximately 150 million HKD between 2012 and 2020.

 For the past several years, several District Council members have asked the government for a detailed breakdown of property owned by the Liaison Office and Newman Investment, as well as the reasoning for Newman Investment, a private company, to escape paying stamp duties.
-The government has consistently only given brief summarized results, hiding details on the transactions, despite taxpayer money subsidizing the purchases.
-For example, in March 2019, Kenneth Leung, a Legislative Council member, asked for details from the Secretary for Financial Services and the Treasury, James Lau, only to be given summarized results.
+The government has consistently only given brief summarised results, hiding details on the transactions.
+For example, in March 2019, Kenneth Leung, a Legislative Council member, asked for details from the Secretary for Financial Services and the Treasury, James Lau, only to be given summarised results.